Public Holidays vs Restricted Holidays Explained

 list of share market holiday

-This article will gently guide you through the distinctions between public and restricted holidays, helping you navigate your time off with clarity and make the most of every festive break.
-We will explore how these holidays are determined and how they can shape your personal and professional calendar, ensuring you’re well-prepared for all the special days ahead.
+This article will gently guide you through the distinctions between public and restricted holidays, helping you understand how they shape your personal and professional calendar.
+You will learn to plan your time off with clarity, ensuring you make the most of every festive break throughout 2026.

 Introduction to Public Holidays and Restricted Holidays